skylarkcob/sb-core/readme.txt

 == Changelog ==

+= 1.2.9 =
+Support more utilities functional.

+= 1.2.8 =
+* Update function to change term url.
+* Check breadcrumb separator before update.

 = 1.2.7 =
 * Update function to change url for term's meta.
+* Add functions to use statistics on website.
+* Add functions to count post temperature.

 = 1.2.6 =
 Update to test all plugins and themes are compatible with SB Core.